wol-fi/multifractal/README.md

 ## Usage

 The below example illustrates a multifractal analysis of the S&P 500 stock market index (daily, 1992-2022).
-The example dataset comes with the package (source: Yahoo finance).
+The example dataset is provided by the package.

 ``` r
     library(multifractal)